 This stretch for pain relief from a herniated disc or bulging disc is inspired by the McKenzie method.

-Pain relief from a lumbar disc herniation will help you get going on and have quite a decent life until the problem resolves by itself and the lumbar disc heals.
+Pain relief from a herniated disc will help you get going on and have quite a decent life until the problem resolves by itself and the lumbar disc heals.

 Lumbar disc herniation is a temporary phenomenon that lasts from a few weeks to several months but eventually resolves itself in most cases, provided you help it do that.

 To relieve pain due to a lumbar disc herniation, there are some things to do and some things not to do.

-Even if there was a magical formula to soothe the pain caused by a herniated disc: as long as we keep doing the things that we should not do, the pain in the lower back will does not go away.
+Even if there was a magical formula to soothe the pain caused by a herniated disc: as long as we keep doing the things that we should not do, the pain in the lower back will not go away.

-To relieve pain from a herniated disc, there are three things that we must absolutely avoid doing:
+To relieve pain from a herniated disc, these are three things that we must avoid doing:

 - Stay still